echolevel/Fader3/README.md

 Why use it?
 Sometimes you want a really smooth control change, and especially with long-throw faders like these, it's nice to get very fine control over fractions of a dB, or precise filter cutoff frequencies, and so on.
 With 7-bit MIDI you may end up wasting a lot of that extra physical resolution and, worst case, hear 'stepping' as values change in the 0-127 range.
 14-bit CCs go from 0 to 16383, so that ceases to be an issue.

 Since the Raspberry Pi Pico has a 12-bit ADC which isn't terribly accurate, particularly at the upper end of its range (due - apparently - to an unreliable voltage reference source), we can use a very cheap, compact and accurate external ADC chip called the ADS1115 which has 16-bit resolution (effectively 15-bit, since the 16th is used as a sign bit), 4 channels, and an excellent CircuitPython library from adafruit.

-As with the MIDI library, this will need to be [downloaded](https://github.com/adafruit/Adafruit_CircuitPython_ADS1x15/releases/download/2.4.1/adafruit-circuitpython-ads1x15-9.x-mpy-2.4.1.zip) and the lib\adafruit_ads1x15 directory and contents placed in the Pico's lib directory.

 The board takes 3.3v and GND from the Pico and also uses pins 16 and 17 for its SDA and SDL pins (clock and data lines).
 The code checks for its presence; if it's not found, it falls back to using the Pico's ADC pins in 7-bit.
 If found, you can use 14-bit or 7-bit and some config options - for smoothing and so on - can be set separately for each mode.